 We continually test our medical knowledge base and reasoning algorithm against cases reported in journals, including complex CPC cases published in The New England Journal of Medicine, to ensure that it performs for every possible clinical presentation.

 In order to provide a satisfactory performance level, we have developed a methodology for monitoring and ensuring the quality of the system using real patient clinical cases.
-In parallel with medical knowledge base development, we assemble case reports consisting of clinical situation descriptions and a list of expected outcomes (diagnoses).
-We collect patient cases from reputable and well-known sources such as BMJ, NEJM, The American Journal of Medicine, Mayo Clinic Proceedings, BioMed Central, Oxford Journals, and many others including educational literature (e.g. 100 Cases in Clinical Medicine) as well as United States Medical Licensing Examination Step 2 CK tests.
-In the future we may consider publishing or open sourcing a complete list of sources and cases used.
+In parallel with the development of our medical knowledge base, we assemble case reports consisting of clinical situation descriptions and a list of expected outcomes (diagnoses).
+We collect patient cases from reputable and well-known sources such as BMJ, NEJM, The American Journal of Medicine, Mayo Clinic Proceedings, BioMed Central, Oxford Journals, and many others, including educational literature (e.g. 100 Cases in Clinical Medicine) as well as United States Medical Licensing Examination Step 2 CK tests.
+Find out more here: Acceptance Test Cases.

 Construction of a clinical test case begins with finding a source report.
 In the example below we refer to the case of a “33-Year-Old Woman With Epigastric Pain and Hematemesis”, published in Mayo Clinic Proceedings, Mayo Clin Proc.
 2012 Feb; 87(2): 194–197.

-The source article is then carefully analyzed by a physician and all clinical features are extracted and inserted into a newly created case in MetaBase.
-The clinical features include the age and sex of the patient and any confirmed or excluded findings, such as symptoms, risk factors and lab test results.
-Every test case must also contain the resulting condition (diagnosis) and the acceptance criterion.
+The source article is then carefully analyzed by a physician and all clinical features are extracted and inserted into a newly created case in our Metabase.
+The clinical features include the age and sex of the patient as well as any confirmed or excluded findings, such as symptoms and risk factors.
+Every test case must also contain the resulting condition (diagnosis) and the acceptance criteria.

 The acceptance criterion applied to each patient case is that the condition is in the top 3 or top 5 positions—depending on the complexity of the case—of the differential diagnosis ranking.
 Since the goal of the system is to identify a group of likely conditions, rather than suggesting a definitive single diagnosis, positioning recommendations within such an interval is a reasonable approach that has been used in studies of various CDSS systems.

-The newly created content is then verified by a doctor from our expert panel who has relevant experience in the given area.
+The newly created content is then verified by a doctor selected from our expert panel, with relevant experience in the given area.
 Experts can return the process to peer-review in case of any issues found in either content definition or clinical cases.
-When the new content is accepted the technical review begins.
+When the new content is accepted, the technical review begins.

 At this point the new diagnostic model is built and all clinical cases are executed.
 This process is called regression testing.
 It allows us to test how the newly introduced content influences the performance of the previous model.
 This guarantees the stability of this complex system and allows us to continuously measure its behavior.